merysamoylova/esg-etf-coursework/README.md

 ## Colab notebook

+The notebook `ESG_ETF_coursework.ipynb` uses `esg_dataset.csv` as the input file.
+It performs the cleaning procedure, saves the cleaned dataset as `esg_dataset_cleaned.csv`, and then uses the cleaned data for the empirical analysis.

-To run the notebook, place ESG_ETF_coursework.ipynb and esg_dataset.csv in the same folder, install the required packages from requirements.txt, and run the notebook cells sequentially.
+To run the notebook, place `ESG_ETF_coursework.ipynb` and `esg_dataset.csv` in the same folder, install the required packages from `requirements.txt`, and run the notebook cells sequentially.

 ## Required packages